iamnamananand996/posthog-rs-design-proposal/REFACTORING_PLAN.md

 ## Executive Summary

-This document outlines a comprehensive refactoring plan for the PostHog Rust SDK to improve modularity, maintainability, and testability.
-The codebase is currently ~853 lines of well-organized code, but there are opportunities to reduce duplication and improve separation of concerns.
+This document outlines a refactoring plan for the PostHog Rust SDK to improve modularity, maintainability, and testability.
+The codebase is currently well-organized code, but there are opportunities to reduce duplication and improve separation of concerns and help to extend further features.

 ## Current Codebase Analysis